Tryptophan: Yeast amino acid metabolism

 In 1912 Felix Ehrlich demonstrated that yeast metabolizes the natural amino acids essentially by splitting off carbon dioxide and replacing the amino group with a hydroxyl group.
 By this reaction, tryptophan gives rise to tryptophol.

 Serotonin precursor

 Tryptophan affects brain serotonin synthesis when given orally in a purified form and is used to modify serotonin levels for research.
 Low brain serotonin level is induced by administration of tryptophan-poor protein in a technique called acute tryptophan depletion.
 Studies using this method have evaluated the effect of serotonin on mood and social behavior, finding that serotonin reduces aggression and increases agreeableness.

 Psychedelic effects

 Tryptophan produces the head-twitch response (HTR) in rodents when administered at sufficiently high doses.
 The HTR is induced by serotonergic psychedelics like lysergic acid diethylamide (LSD) and psilocybin and is a behavioral proxy of psychedelic effects.
-Tryptophan is converted into the trace amine tryptamine and tryptamine is N-methylated by indolethylamine N-methyltransferase (INMT) into N-methyltryptamine (NMT) and N,N-dimethyltryptamine (N,N-DMT), which are known serotonergic psychedelics.
+Tryptophan is converted into the trace amine tryptamine and tryptamine is N-methylated by indolethylamine N-methyltransferase (INMT) into N-methyltryptamine (NMT) and N,N-dimethyltryptamine (DMT), which are known serotonergic psychedelics.